M41 Walker Bulldog: South Africa

 During the mid to late 1970s, the purported presence of M41 Walker Bulldog tanks in the South African Defence Force (SADF) aroused international interest, especially when press reports suggested they had been used as part of Operation Savannah, a controversial 1975 South African military incursion into Angola.
 In 1977, an economist named Sean Gervasi at the Fernand Braudel Center claimed that the SADF was in possession of 100 M41s.
 Similar figures were subsequently repeated in a variety of literature and academic sources.

 As a voluntary arms embargo had been imposed on South Africa due to the passage of United Nations Security Council Resolution 181, Gervasi was invited to testify on this claim before the US House of Representatives, which had a subcommittee on African relations.
 According to the minutes from the discussion, the delivery of one M41 Walker Bulldog to South Africa was acknowledged by the Department of State, presumably for evaluation purposes, although this took place in the early 1950s and predated the arms embargo.
 William H. Lewis, director of the Bureau of Inter-African Affairs at the State Department, debunked Gervasi's allegations that the US had supplied South Africa with a large stockpile of tanks.

 As late as 1982 the Angolan government continued to make unsubstantiated claims that US-supplied M41s were being used during South African raids into Angola.

+Taiwan

+The Republic of China Army (ROCA) began receiving M41A3s as military aid from the US in 1958.
+The ROCA once had 700 M41s in various configurations in service.
+Those in front-line service received heavy upgrades and were redesignated M41D; the non-upgraded M41A3s were relegated to training and reserve roles.
+In February 2022, the ROCA announced it would be retiring its remaining M41A3s, although the M41D would remain in service.

 Uruguay

 Uruguay embarked on a significant revitalization campaign for its armored corps in 1981, purchasing 20 FN-4RM/62F light armored cars and 22 M41A1 Walker Bulldog tanks from Belgium.
 The tanks underwent a significant rebuild prior to their export, including the installation of new armor plate by a German contractor, and replacement of the turret armament with a 90 mm Cockerill Mk.
 IV cannon and an FN MAG co-axial machine gun, respectively.
 The new cannon fired fin-stabilized high explosive anti-tank (HEAT) and high explosive squash head (HESH) shells.
 These M41s were designated M41A1U and were retrofitted with diesel engines by a Brazilian firm in 1991.
+In 2018, an additional 25 M41C were received from Brazil.